 Originally built with an intention to control flooding in 1968, Frances Slocum has an abundance of nature and splendor.
 The park features spell-binding wetlands, lakeshores, marshes, lush green fields, and thickly wooded forests rich in pine, thicket, hemlock, and larch trees.
 Diverse species of wildlife wander along the park in their natural habitats.

 The park’s 100-site modern campground and availability of excellent camping amenities make Frances Slocum every bit worthy of your next RV camping adventure.
 There are electric hookups, dumping station, flush toilets, hot showers, and a well-stocked camp store.
 Camping only lasts during the peak season from April to October.
 Organized group tenting is also facilitated in a separate region nearby the main campground.
 The park is open all year long from sunrise to sunset for non-camping visitors.

-There are a few driving and parking instructions drivers and bikers are required to follow.
-The speed limit inside the park is set at 15 miles per hour.
+A park permit is required to enter the park.
+Once you arrive at the park, you will find ample parking options to choose from.
 RVs and cars are not allowed on hiking and biking trails.
-The road going towards the campground from the park office is quite narrow so be on a lookout for problems that may arrive due to large traffic.
-Otherwise, the park roads are well-paved, wide and offer helpful signs and road symbols.
+The road going towards the campground from the park office is quite narrow so be on the lookout for problems that may arrive due to heavy traffic.
+Otherwise, the park roads are well-paved, wide, and offer helpful signs and road symbols.

 Visitors coming to the park can treat themselves to various hunting opportunities.
 Hunting is allowed in 700 acres of the park.
 Archery hunting is permitted in 350 acres, and the rest of the hunting area sitting in the park’s west is open for hunting, trapping, and dog training.
 Dog training only exists during the off-season following Labor Day until the end of March.
 Wildlife and birds that can be hunted down include deer, waterfowl, turkey, squirrel, and rabbit.